About the Shoreline Mapping Initiative

 Coastal Adaptation Reports

-Check out the reports below that explore what coastal adaptation strategies the Capital Regional District and Islands Trust regions have in place, and what have been barriers they face to implementing nature-based approaches in those communities
+Check out the reports below to learn about the coastal adaptation strategies in place across the Capital Regional District (CRD) and Islands Trust regions, along with the barriers these communities face in implementing nature-based approaches.

 Interactive Tools